mike0sv/nifi-opcua-bundle/README.md

 # nifi-opcua-bundle
 These processors and associated controller service allow NiFi access to OPC UA servers in a read-only fashion.
-This bundle provides 2 processors, GetNodeIds and GetValue.
-GetNodeIds allows access to the tags that are currently in the OPCUA server, GetValue takes a list of tags and queries the OPC UA server for the values.
+This bundle provides 2 processors, GetOPCNodeList and GetOPCData.
+GetNodeIds allows access to the tags that are currently in the OPCUA server, GetOPCData takes a list of tags and queries the OPC UA server for the values.
 The StandardOPCUAService provides the connectivity to the OPCUA server so that multiple processors can leverage the same connection/session information.

 ## Table of Contents